Token Spammers, Rug Pulls, and SniperBots: An Analysis of the Ecosystem of Tokens in Ethereum and in the Binance Smart Chain (BNB): The Anatomy of a Rug Pull

-We leverage our datasets to identify exit scam rug pulls systematically.
-Since we saw a considerable number of 1-day tokens, and most of them are created serially, we narrow our investigation to the 414,936 in BSC and 26,817 in Ethereum 1-day tokens with a liquidity pool.
-We analyze all the Events emitted by the liquidity pools, looking for all the liquidity pools that emitted only 1 Mint event and only 1 Burn event in which the address that performs the transaction burns at least 99\% of the minted LP-tokens (we don't use 100\% since a small fraction of tokens might be stuck in the wallet due to rounding).
+We leverage our datasets to identify rug pulls systematically.
+Since we saw a considerable number of 1-day tokens and most of them are created serially, we narrow our investigation to the 332,265 in BSC and 25,180 in Ethereum 1-day tokens with a liquidity pool.
+Given the duration of these operations, we will refer to them as \textit{1-day rug pulls}.
+We analyze all the Events emitted by the liquidity pools, looking for all the pools that emitted only one Mint and one Burn event in which the address that performs the transaction burns at least 99\% of the minted LP-tokens (we don't use 100\% since a small fraction of tokens might be stuck in the wallet due to rounding).